 ...a case where translation has been effectively deployed for the purposes of global social activism, and where this globalized aspect plays a more positive role than usual

-For over 20 years Firdaus Kharas has been committed to improving the skills of media professionals around the world sharing his expertise, pro bono, via workshops, seminars and multi-month courses particularly in Asia and Africa.
-Kharas’ commitment to sharing his vision and methodology also includes meeting with students, lecturing on mass communication, and speaking at children’s festivals of film and television.
+For over 25 years Firdaus Kharas has been committed to improving the skills of media professionals around the world sharing his expertise, pro bono, via workshops, seminars and multi-month courses, particularly in Asia and Africa.
+Kharas’ commitment to sharing his vision and methodology also includes meeting with students, lecturing on mass communication, and speaking at festivals of film and television.

 Kharas’ humanitarian work in countries other than his own includes organizing and leading a multi-faceted program in South Africa to train South Africans in producing, writing and animating.
 This capacity-building training aims to create a vibrant long-form animation industry capable of world-class story-telling.

-Environment: promoting conservation, kindness to animals, fostering interaction with nature, raising awareness, climate change, water management, solar power, sustainable energy for all
+Environment: Conservation, kindness to animals, interaction with nature, climate change, water management, solar power, sustainable energy for all

-Universal Values: anti-racism, gender equality, honesty, anti-bullying, cultural tolerance
+Universal Values: Anti-racism, gender equality, honesty, anti-bullying, cultural tolerance, attitudes towards victims of rape

-Culture: the preservation of culture especially in Africa, the Middle East and Asia
+Culture: Preservation of culture, especially in Africa, the Middle East and Asia

-Education: early childhood and middle children’s education, street children, children at risk, training in mass communications
+Education: Early childhood and middle children’s education, street children, children at risk, training in mass communications, literacy promotion

-Violence: violence against children, rape within families and conflict situations, various forms of sexual abuse, using culture as a justification for violence, perceived right to commit violence within families, gender-related violence
+Violence: Violence against children, rape within families and conflict situations, various forms of sexual abuse, using culture as a justification for violence, perceived right to commit violence within families, gender-related violence, attitudes towards rape victims

 Firdaus Kharas began creating media in 1995, founding Chocolate Moose Media, a hybrid social enterprise making for-profit television series and not-for-profit media campaigns.
 He also established television production companies in Canada and in Asia including partnerships with the Royal Family of Malaysia, the News Corporation and UTV of India.

-To date Kharas has created, directed and produced nearly 2,500 animated behavior change communications shorts.
-The animations have been shown in more than 150 countries, adapted into 188 language versions, reaching more than a billion people in their own language.
+TTo date Kharas has created, directed and produced over 4,000 animated behavior change communications shorts.
+The animations have been seen by 198 countries, adapted into 355 language versions, reaching more than a billion people in their own language.
 Wishing only to positively influence viewers, Kharas distributes his campaigns free of charge to any requester located anywhere in the world.
 “I’m just trying to make a small contribution”, said Kharas to the Globe and Mail.

 Kharas’ firsts in long-form television include the: